 It's a narrative in which Republicans get the benefit of the doubt, and Democrats get the doubt.
 Often, that means taking a non-story and spinning it so it makes Republicans look serious and Democrats look feckless, even as they know full well that the reality is the exact opposite.

 Examples of this can be found every day, but let's just look at one.
-Consider how The Washington Post handled the release, last week, of the so-called Durham report, the final chapter of a bad investigation gone wrong — a sordid saga of legal malpractice and government malfeasance that no doubt should itself be investigated, but no doubt won't be.
+Consider how The Washington Post handled the release, last week, of the so-called Durham Report, the final chapter of a bad investigation gone wrong — a sordid saga of legal malpractice and government malfeasance, all instigated by Bill Barr, all of which should be investigated, but no doubt won't be.

 Durham's investigation left many stones unturned in its search for the truth, or at least Bill Barr's version of the truth.
 Durham scoured the world, on the taxpayer's dime, confident that he'd find evidence of Hillary Clinton having conspired with Putin to make sure she'd lose the 2016 election.

 While that evidence seems to have eluded him, he was indeed shown evidence, courtesy of Italian intelligence, of alleged criminal activity, but that was about Donald Trump.
 For some reason that was ignored.

 But as ugly as the backstory was, the final report itself was a snooze.
 It had all the makings of a non-story — a feast of synthetic red meat that only a Fox viewer could digest.
 If only that's how it had played out in the mainstream press.

 As is so often the case, the headline and subhead took the lead in misleading us, and it's worth remembering that headlines are the editor's decision, not the reporter's: